lemire/fastvalidate-utf-8/README.md

 It should be able to validate strings using fewer than 1 cycle per input byte, maybe as little as 0.7 cycles per byte.

+If you expect your strings to be plain ASCII, you can spend less than 0.1 cycles per input byte to check whether that is the case using the ``validate_ascii_fast`` function found in the ``simdasciicheck.h`` header.